 She swings her leg over the wall then she’s gone.
 I see the horde coming from the sides of the yard.
 “What…where are you coming from?”
 Nothing more’s coming from the building, That’s my best bet to escape, no way I’m climbing the tree with so many coming.

 I slam the door shut and kick the deadlock closed.
 “Okay…okay, so plan B. Izzy, what’s your plan B?”

 It’s quiet inside.
 No more screaming, no more running.
 Just, silent.
 Made it feel like we’d been outside for hours when it couldn’t have been more than fifteen minutes.

 I see a broken table leg as I’m walking up the stairs, my back’s against the wall and rail.

 I reach the main hall stair entrance, slowly push the metal bar down which despite my effort still made it’s usual “squeak.”
 The sound echoes ten fold down the empty halls and I wait there for a minute.
-I think I hear something behind me which sends chills down my spine and I jump into the hallway forgetting to grab the door as it shuts and a loud “Boom” fills the air around me.
+I think I hear something behind me which sends chills down my spine and I jump into the hallway forgetting to grab the door as it shuts, a loud “Boom” fills hallway.

 “Nothing so far…come on girl, why are you standing here.
 The exit is right there…just go…get going…run!”

 I leap over broken chairs, dodge dead orderly bodies.
 Nurse Stacey clutches the phone with a lifeless hand, blood dripping from her finger tips her cold eyes stare at the wall ahed of her.

 Just as I reach the door I hear him behind me, Dutch.